ch-stark/argocdpoliciesblog/blog.md

 * RHACM can be used to install/configure Gitops-Operator/ArgoCD consistently either on the Hub or on Managed-Clusters.
   Using the App-of-Apps pattern you can e.g. have a root Gitops-Operator/ArgoCD -Application which deploys other Applications from them one or more can have the purpose to deploy Policies.

 * It offers you the option to enforce and monitor the settings of ArgoCD regardless if you have a centralized or decentralized approach.
-This means you can consistently rollout Gitops-Operator/Argocd to your fleet of clusters avoiding any issues which come from inconsistencies e.g. regarding RBAC which are else difficult to see.
+This means you can consistently rollout Gitops-Operator/Argocd to your fleet of clusters avoiding any issues which come from inconsistencies e.g. regarding RBAC and which are else difficult to see and to troubleshoot.

 * by deploying Policies (together with its Placementinfo) and using a simple ArgoCD-App (deployed on the Hub) you can bootstrap and consistently configure a whole fleet of Clusters

-* You get advanced Templating features optimized for Multi-Cluster-Management which includes Secrets-Management where you can securely copy a secret from the Hub to a ManagedCluster.
+* You get advanced Templating features optimized for Multi-Cluster-Management which includes `Secrets-Management` where you can securely copy a secret from the Hub to a ManagedCluster.

 ```
           object-templates: